- Home

 If you’ve always loved the idea of an old-fashioned Dickensian Christmas – where the smell of roast chestnuts drifts along the air and lights glow on cobbled streets – then York Christmas Market, or St Nicholas’ Fair, is probably right up your alley.
 York’s historic streets are always photogenic, but when they’re lit up at Christmas, they’re even more gorgeous.

 Decorated and illuminated alpine-style chalets line York’s Parliament Street and St Sampson’s Square, making it look like a festive fairyland – and you can sample delicious treats, pick up unique stocking fillers, and sip mulled wine as you browse.
-Plus, children will love the new Nutcracker Trail which you can follow around 10 Christmassy locations in the city centre, searching for Nutcrackers as you go.
+Plus, children will love the new Nutcrackers Around the World Trail which features 10 sculptures each representing a different country.

 York Christmas market is especially good for foodies: at the Shambles Food Court, you can treat yourself to all kinds of delicious grub – from Thai dishes and burritos to more traditional festive fare.
 And, if you have a sweet tooth, be sure to sample the toffee vodka, gooey brownies, and rich fudge on offer.